 Make time for a laugh

 Now you have proof that laughter is good for you, so be sure get some laughter in your life by making time for friends, family and activities you enjoy.
-That could be a long lunch or dinner, a weekend getaway or going to see your favorite comedian or movie.
+Virtual meetings can trigger just as much laughter as face to face ones.
+And you can always find a video of your favorite comedian or movie.

 For anyone who resists the urge to laugh or smile for fear of the tell-tale expression lines that can form around our eyes and mouth, put your worries aside and try Artistry™ Intensive Skincare Advanced Vitamin C + HA Treatment.